springernature/scigraph/shapes/README.md

     ...
 ```

 These shapes are used primarily for data extraction rather than validation, where SPARQL queries range over the SHACL shapes to build RDF datasets via a ```CONSTRUCT``` query type.
-See the wiki section [Classes and Properties](https://github.com/springernature/scigraph/wiki#classes-and-properties) for model descriptions.
+See the [queries](https://github.com/springernature/scigraph/tree/master/shapes/queries) folder for actual queries used.
+See also the wiki section [Classes and Properties](https://github.com/springernature/scigraph/wiki#classes-and-properties) for model descriptions.

 (Note that we use a corresponding – but wider – set of shapes for data validation and restriction on our ETL import workflows.)

 Some points of note:

 * These shapes conform to an earlier version of the SHACL spec, ca. September 2016, when we forked the [TopBraid SHACL API](https://github.com/TopQuadrant/shacl) project.
 In particular, we make use use of the ```sh:Shape``` class, rather than ```sh:NodeShape```, and the ```sh:predicate``` property, rather than ```sh:path```.
 * We have not yet defined any modularization techniques so some shapes are repeated more or less verbatim across different shapes graphs (see e.g. ```shapes:Contribution``` in [articles.ttl](https://github.com/springernature/scigraph/tree/master/shapes/articles.ttl) and [grants.ttl](https://github.com/springernature/scigraph/tree/master/shapes/grants.ttl))
 * We also use shape definitions for our OWL ontology (see [ontologies.ttl](https://github.com/springernature/scigraph/tree/master/shapes/ontologies.ttl)) and SKOS concept schemes (see [subjects.ttl](https://github.com/springernature/scigraph/tree/master/shapes/subjects.ttl)) .